 Rev. Laurie Benavides - President

-The Reverend Laurie Benavides is a Deacon in the Episcopal Diocese of the Rio Grande assigned to the Episcopal Church in Lincoln County, NM, where she is part of the Clergy Team.
+The Reverend Laurie Benavides is a Deacon in the Episcopal Diocese of the Rio Grande.
 Reverend Benavides lives out her central ministry as a deacon by activating the community to serve all people, particularly the poor, the weak, the sick, and the lonely, and by interpreting to the Church the needs, concerns, and hopes of the world.
 Prior to ordination in 2006, she retired from a 31-year career in public education that included teaching in five different school districts in Texas.
 In addition to many years of teaching elementary students, she managed a Pregnancy and Parenting program at Weslaco High School, was a balanced literacy facilitator and Reading Recovery Teacher in Georgetown ISD, and a Reading Recovery Teacher Leader in charge of training Reading Recovery Teachers in Midland and Ector County ISDs.
 She is married to Dr. Roy C. Benavides and they have three grown daughters and two grandchildren.

 Rita Combs - Vice President